 Criminal Justice Courses (CRIJ)

-1301 Introduction to Criminal Justice (3-0).
+1301/CRIJ 1301 Introduction to Criminal Justice (3-0).
 Topics for this course include history and philosophy of criminal justice and ethical considerations, crime defined, its nature and impact, overview of criminal justice system, prosecution and defense, trial process, corrections.

-1310 Fundamentals of Criminal Law (3-0).
-Topics for this course include include a study of the nature of criminal law, philosophical and historical development, major definitions and concepts, classification of crime, elements of crimes and penalties using Texas statutes as illustrations, criminal responsibility.
+1310/CRIJ 1310 Fundamentals of Criminal Law (3-0).
+Topics for this course include a study of the nature of criminal law, philosophical and historical development, major definitions and concepts, classification of crime, elements of crimes and penalties using Texas statutes as illustrations, criminal responsibility.

 3302 Research Methods (3-0).
 An introduction and overview of the methods used to conduct research in the field of Criminal Justice and social sciences in general.

 3303 Theory and Practice in the Juvenile Justice System (3-0).
 An intensive examination of the juvenile justice process.
-Topics focus on the specialized nature of the juvenile system, including juvenile law, the varied roles of juvenile courts, the police and correctional agencies, and an analysis of contemporary American juvenile justice philosophy and practices.
+Topics focus on the specialized nature of the juvenile system, including juvenile law, the varied roles of juvenile courts, the police and correctional agencies, and an analysis of contemporary American juvenile justice philosophy and practice.

 3305 Perspectives on Crime in America (3-0).
 An intensive examination of American crime problems in historical perspective.
 Through the lens of various perspectives regarding the cause and prevention of crime, the course explores the social and public factors affecting crime, the divergent trends in criminal behavior, and the social characteristics of specific types of criminal deviance.

 3306 International Drug Trafficking (3-0).
 This course is an in-depth study of the epidemic of drug abuse and its association with crime.
-The course encompasses all aspects of both legal and illegal drug abuse, pharmacology, gang activity, youth violence and behavioral pathology.
+The course encompasses all aspects of both legal and illegal drug abuse, pharmacology, gang activity, youth, violence, and behavioral pathology.
 It will also provide a robust examination of public policy issues associated with resolving the national drug control issue, drug trafficking, trends towards decriminalization/legalization, and law enforcement response.
-Students will have the opportunity to discuss contemporary drug-related issues of the day related to enforcement, medical treatment, harm reduction or educational responses.
-Professor-directed research in any of these drug policy issue areas will close out the course, enabling students to apply knowledge gained from the course to formulate intelligently their own opinions to develop possible societal solutions to this important national policy crisis.
+Students will have the opportunity to discuss contemporary drug-related issues of the day related to enforcement, medical treatment, harm reduction, or educational responses.
+Professor directed research in any of these drug policy issue areas will close out the course, enabling students to apply knowledge gained from the course to formulate intelligently their own opinions to develop possible societal solutions to this important national policy crisis.

 3310 Criminal Justice Process (3-0).
 An in-depth examination of the various components of the criminal justice system as a process.
-Topics include legislation and crime, the police, constitutional limits on investigation and apprehension, the role of prosecuting and defense attorneys, bail and preventive detention, processes relating to the guilty plea and the function of the criminal trial and the correctional process.
+Topics include legislation and crime, the police, constitutional limits on investigation and apprehension, the role of prosecuting and defense attorneys, bail and preventive detention, processes relating to the guilty plea, and the function of the criminal trial and the correctional process.
 Requires junior standing and the completion of the law enforcement transfer curriculum.

 4310 Community Corrections (3-0).
 Focuses on the analysis and evaluation of programs and processes in community settings such as diversion, probation, parole, and other community-reintegration procedures.
 Programs are discussed in terms of definition, history, purpose, possibilities, administration and process, problems, cost, and effectiveness.